ral-facilities/doi_site/README.rst

 Adding DOI Domains via the Admin Web Page
 =========================================

+The software makes use of the ``Groups`` model provided by the django framework. ``Group`` has been extended to include sub-domain information.
+There is a one to one mapping between group and sub-domain.

 In a browser go to the admin pages, i.e. ``https://example.org/admin/``

-You will need you credentials that you used to create the superuser to log on
+In order to log in you will need you the credentials that you used to create the superuser

 Click on ``+Add`` besides the ``Groups`` label